DominikDD30/FlashLearnProject/README.md

 password: testowy

-#### ! i am using free tier so first request to backend might take a bit longer because application sleep when innactive
+#### ! i am using free tier so first request to backend might take  longer because application sleep when innactive , generating quizzes from pdf work wery slowly so i recommend  to process very small files